Acute Alcohol Withdrawal and Delirium Tremens

 This article focuses specifically on acute alcohol withdrawal and delirium tremens.
 The National Institute for Health and Care Excellence (NICE) has developed guidelines for the clinical management of alcohol use disorders and this article is based on these.

-See related separate articles Alcoholism and Alcohol Abuse - Recognition and Assessment, Alcoholism and Alcohol Abuse - Management and Alcohol-related Problems.
+See related separate articles Alcoholism and Alcohol Misuse - Recognition and Assessment, Alcoholism and Alcohol Dependence - Management and Alcohol-related Problems.

 - Up to one third of people experiencing significant alcohol withdrawal may experience an alcohol withdrawal seizure.